-- Editor’s Note: This article recycling tips article was co-written by Kane County Recycling Coordinator Jennifer Jarland and Ashley Broussard, intern for the Kane County Division of Environmental & Water Resources.
+- Editor’s Note: This article recycling tips article was co-written by Kane County Recycling Coordinator Jennifer Jarland and Ashley Broussard, former intern for the Kane County Division of Environmental & Water Resources.
 Got a question or idea for a recycling tip?
-Contact Jarland at 630-208-3841 or email@example.com.
+Contact Jarland at 630-208-3841 or firstname.lastname@example.org.

 Last year, about 6 million turkeys were wasted on Thanksgiving alone.